dylanocallaghan/M-S-3/README.md

 * As a user, I want the main purpose of the site to be immediately evident when I enter the site so that I understand its aim from the offset.
 * As a user I want to easily navigate the site so that I can find content quickly.
 * As a user, I want the website to be responsive so that I can clearly view the webpages from my mobile device, tablet or desktop.
+* As a user, I want to be able to register to the website so that I can create and manage my own  cookbook.
 * As a user, I want to be able to save my favourite recipe so that I can return and access it again.
-* As a user, I want to be able to register to the website so that I can create and manage my own  cookbook.
 * As a user, I want to be able to return to previous recipes that I have uploaded and edit them.
-* As a user, I want to be able to search or filter recipes based on custom criteria for example, if I need a vegan meal, etc.
+* As a user, I want to be able to search recipes based on custom criteria, for example, if I need to find a vegan meal, etc.
 * As a user, I want to be able to return to the main site without having to use the browser button.

 ### **The Scope Plane**